 Prep Work for Tenting Is Extensive

-The work that goes into preparing your house to be fumigated is extensive.
+Whether you are tenting a house for cockroaches or termites, the work that goes into preparing your house to be fumigated is extensive.
 There is more to it than simply getting you and your kids and pets out of the house.
 House plants need to be moved out temporarily.
-You’ll need to make sure that the doors in your house, big and small, are open.
+You'll need to make sure that the doors in your house, big and small, are open.
 Take all of your bed linens out of the house.
 You also need to get all of your food and food prep items out of the house as well.
-You’ll need to make sure that all of your appliances are off and that any gas flames and pilot lights are out.
+You'll need to make sure that all of your appliances are off and that any gas flames and pilot lights are out.
 You can find a good list of each detail you need to take care of over at About.Com.

 Prep Work Isn't Just Inside